Bwuh21/eecs581-Group1MS/documentation/TimeLog-1.md

 # Time Estimates vs Actual Time Spent (Feature Breakdown)

+Time estimates were made by determining both amount of free time we had available to collaborate and individually estimating the required time to complete a task.
+We used a less-formal version of planning poker to agree on time allocations, where we just verbally discussed the difficulty.

 ## Project Overview
 This section outlines the estimated vs. actual hours spent implementing each major feature for Part 2.
 All times are in hours.